asian-mario/r-top/README.md

 # b-top (bad-top)

 **b-top** (short for **bad-top**) is a terminal-based, Rust-powered system resource viewer for UNIX-like systems.
-Inspired by tools like `bashtop` and `htop`, `b-top` provides a visually rich and interactive interface for monitoring CPU, memory, network, and process activity, rendered with smooth animations and intuitive controls.
+Inspired by tools like `bashtop` and `htop`, `b-top` provides a visually impressive process monitoring and management tool with shader-like implementations by using TachyonFX.

 ---